Hong Kong has some of the best hotels in China – a result of its hybrid culture, strategic geographic location and booming tourism industry.

 International brands consider the former British colony a launching pad into mainland China.
 English is still an official language of the city so Western travelers can very much feel home here.
 The extremely compact city also harbors a number of leading home-grown hotels of Asia, such as The Peninsula (locally known as 'The Pen') and Mandarin Oriental.

 Premium short-stays are abundant.
 On both sides of the Victoria Harbour waterfront, five-star hotels elbow their way to secure the best perspective towards the harbour and the awe-inspiring skyline.
 The Peninsula Hong Kong, Four Seasons Hotel Hong Kong and Mandarin Oriental are among the most popular addresses.
 The Ritz-Carlton Hong Kong is reported to be the highest hotel on the planet, perching on the top levels of the 488-meter International Commerce Center.
-Looking away from the skyscraper-jammed downtown, Tai O Heritage Hotel on Lantau Island presents luxury in nature.
+Hotel Vic on the Harbour is the new and very sharp kid on the block.

-For formidable backpackers, Chung King Mansions in Tsim Sha Tsui is probably the world's most hostel-packed building with more than 80 lodgings spreading over 17 stories.
+For doughty backpackers, Chung King Mansions in Tsim Sha Tsui is probably the world's most hostel-packed building with more than 80 lodgings spreading over 17 stories.